swiftaf/teamProject/README.md

 **Required Must-have Stories**

 - See the application logo
-- Be able to create an account
-- Be able to sign in
+- Be able to sign into Game Center if not already signed in
-- Be able to log out
+- Be able to log out of Game Center if desired
 - Have a navigation bar to see which scenes to click on
 - See a home page screen that consists of the features
 - SlideIt game: Practice motion skills